opensearch-project/project-website/_posts/2026-06-16-Single-pane-of-glass-for-all-your-telemetry-The-OpenSearch-Observability-Stack.md

 The correlated spans confirm it at the request level: the `oteldemo.AdService/GetAds` **SERVER** spans are coming back **ERROR**.
 This is the bridge from "the metrics say ad is unhealthy" to "here are the exact requests that failed."
 To dig in, open the failing requests in **Explore Traces**, the dedicated trace explorer.

-### Step 4: Find the error spans in Explore Traces
+### Step 4: Find the failing spans in trace analytics

 Open **Traces** under **Application Performance** (the [Explore Traces](https://observability.opensearch.org/docs/investigate/discover-traces/) page).
 It opens on the span table with RED metrics across the top: a **Request count** histogram, an **Error count** histogram that's clearly spiking, and **Avg latency**.
 Filtering to the failing service with a one-line PPL query, `source = otel-v1-apm-span* | where resource.attributes.service.name = 'ad' and status.code = 2`, leaves only the `oteldemo.AdService/GetAds` spans that came back with an error.